What is ADB on Android and what can you do with it?

 To get started with scrcpy, you need to install it on your machine using either of these methods, as specified on the service’s Github page:

-For the macOS variant, make sure that you install Homebrew first, otherwise, the command will not work.
+For the macOS variant, make sure you install Homebrew first.
+Otherwise, the command will not work.

 Once you’re all set with this, connect your Android device, make sure you’ve got USB debugging enabled, and run the scrcpy command.
 This will start the service, and you will be able to see your phone screen mirrored on your computer.